-- Selecting the Power Level via the Transmit Power Level switch: - a) Use the preprogrammed Transmit Power Level switch to toggle the power level between low and high power. - Selecting the Power Level via the radio menu: - a) ♦or ▶ to PWR. - b) Press the Menu Select button directly below PWR.
+- Selecting the Power Level via the Transmit Power Level switch: - a) Use the preprogrammed Transmit Power Level switch to toggle the power level between low and high power. - · Selecting the Power Level via the radio menu: - a) (or) to Pwr. - b) Press the Menu Select button directly below Pwr. - Selecting the Power Level via the radio menu:

-The display shows LOW POWER and the low power icon or the display shows HIGH POWER and the high power icon.
+The display shows Low power and the low power icon or the display shows High power and the high power icon.